jbsohn/johnsmusicandtech/content/posts/app-store-wild-west.md

 - **The Math of Manipulation:** Even a small percentage of paying users scales quickly into sizable profit.

 That’s the real tragedy — not gullibility, but misplaced trust.

 ---

-## 🧩 Postscript — What’s Really Going On?

-After years of tight control and curation, the platform environment has loosened.
-Maybe that’s intentional, maybe it’s regulatory fallout, or maybe it’s resource prioritization.
-Whatever the reason, the result is similar: more deceptive marketing lives side-by-side with otherwise safe apps.

-The platforms still have the capability to act.
-They still approve binaries, host search results, and profit from ad buys.
-Choosing when and how to enforce is a policy decision — and one that affects real people.

-Apple’s policies still prohibit deceptive marketing, review manipulation, and fake payouts — but enforcement and platform incentives have shifted.
-The problems described here are mostly about **psychological safety** and platform oversight, not malware or obvious technical threats.

----